 - Coffee grounds: Our plumbers mostly found coffee grounds clogged in pipes.
 They might seem small but do cause clogging.

-- Fibrous foods: onions, celery, banana peels, beans, potato peels, carrots, chard, lettuce, poultry skin, kale, rinds, and corn husks are some examples of fibrous foods which should not go in drain.
+- Fibrous foods: onions, celery, banana peels, beans, potato peels, carrots, chard, lettuce, poultry skin, kale, rinds, and corn husks are examples of fibrous foods which should not go in drain.
 These foods get tangled in drains and cause clogging.

-- Nuts and nutshells: these are hard for disposal and can weaken the blades or even break the system entirely.
+- Nuts and nutshells: these are hard for disposal and can weaken the blades or break the system entirely.